akaIDIOT/LoBotomy/protocol.md

 Note that the server is the one determining the precision of floating point values; `"0.1111111111111111111111111111111111111111111111"` will likely be truncated to `0.111111111111` or similar, without the client being notified.
 The precision of floating point values is considered to be sufficient for the use case of LoBotomy (requesting actions on the edge of precision limits are at the client's risk ;)).

-So, for example, a command the client might use to tell the server it wants to join the game, the client might execute the following code:
+So, for example, a command the client might use to tell the server it wants to join the game could be constructed and set like this:

 ```java
 // define our name to be Henk